 The dark mode is a win-win for users and designers alike.
 Users find dark mode easier on their rise, especially in low light conditions, and designers can create a stylish and contemporary aesthetic.
 Many major tech companies and platforms have rolled out system-wide dark modes, including Apple’s iOS 13, Google’s Android 10, Twitter, Instagram, and YouTube, among others.

 The widespread adoption of the dark mode is a testament to its popularity and effectiveness.
 So in summary, the dark mode has become a prominent design trend due to its ability to please both users and designers.
 With its combination of style and function, dark mode is likely to remain an important tool in the designer’s toolkit for years to come.
-And just to mention accessibility one more time, having this dark background and light text helps people see the words that they’re reading a lot easier.
+Just to mention accessibility one more time, having this dark background and light text helps people see the words that they’re reading a lot easier.
 We will be diving more into accessibility a little bit later, but just keep in mind that a lot of these might overlap in a sense.

 The second design trend we’ll be talking about today is Minimalism.
 I think we also know what minimalism is at this point, it is another trend that has gained popularity in recent years, simple and clean designs are more visually appealing and easier to navigate.
 Minimalist designs often feature bold typography and ample white space which helps draw the user’s attention to important elements on the page.
 The use of animation and interactive elements can add interest to a minimalist design.
 As designer Paul Rand once said, “Design is so simple, that’s why it is so complicated.”